AmnaMazen/Pick-and-place-Glue-with-widowx-arm/README.md

 # Widowx arm's sequence of moves:

- * I divided this task into small 6 steps:
+ * I divided this task into 6 steps:

 1) Move gripper to be at the same level of the glue (same z-axis)
 2) Open gripper.